 Intermediate Road Cyclist – A great ride with great views.

-Expert Road Cyclist – Great training ride.
+Expert Road Cyclist – Great training ride with the opportunity to ride in large groups due to low motor vehicle traffic volume.
 Didn’t bother descending into Lake Louise and turned back for a nice morning ride.

 What to expect from this ride